-The Trust Company (RE Services) Limited (ABN 45 003 278 831) is the responsible entity (the "Responsible Entity") of The Bell Financial Trust (the "Scheme") (formerly known as the Bell Cash Trust).
-The Directors of the Responsible Entity (the "Directors") present their report together with the financial statements of the Scheme for the year ended 30 June 2021.
+The Trust Company (RE Services) Limited (ABN 45 003 278 831) is the responsible entity (the "Responsible Entity") of The Bell Financial Trust (the "Scheme").
+The Directors of the Responsible Entity (the "Directors") present their report together with the financial statements of the Scheme for the year ended 30 June 2022.